-The location of this hotel is a little far from Dubai Mall, however it is conveniently located beside Mall of Emirates, which is a short 5 minutes walk away from the hotel.
+The location of this hotel is a little far from Dubai Mall, however, it is conveniently located beside the Mall of Emirates, which is a short 5 minutes walk away from the hotel.
 There is a subway station (about 7 mins walk), linked to the Mall of Emirates near this hotel.
 With this subway, getting to Dubai Mall and around Dubai is a breeze.
-However the local cabbies does not seem to know the location of this hotel if one were to mention Auris Boutique Hotel to them.
+However, the local cabbies do not seem to know the location of this hotel if one were to mention Auris Boutique Hotel to them.
 Patrons of this hotel, however, can direct the cabby to Mall of Emirates and direct the cabby to the hotel from there.
-There isn’t much dinning options in the hotel compound, however being near to Mall of Emirates means one can always find food.
+There aren’t many dining options in the hotel compound, however, being near to Mall of Emirates means one can always find food.

 |Mall of Emirates next to the hotel|

 The layout of the suite can be segregated into 4 main areas – The kitchen, the living room, the bedroom and the bathroom.
 Upon entering the room, I was welcomed by the kitchen, which is to the left of the door.
 This fully functional kitchen has a stove, a full-sized fridge and a bar counter.
 The washing machine is also located here.
 The full-size stove allows guests to cook their meal or get some microwave food and chuck into the microwave, which is also on the inventory list.
 The kitchen comes with a full set of utensils, ranging from cups and mugs to plates and cutlery, along with the pots and pans.

 Right after the kitchen is the living room, which features a 2 seater couch and an armchair.
 There is a TV in front of the couch, which is hooked up to most of the international news channels and popular channels such as National Geographic and Discovery channels.
 There is a small dining table at the far end of the living room, large enough for 2 persons.
 The lighting in the living room gives it a warm and cozy feel and is a great place to hang out.